Personal injury Lawyer

 What can an attorney do for me?

-A lawyer, like a debt collection lawyer from the Law Office of Michael A. Ziegler, PL, can help you decide whether filing a lawsuit is the next step in getting these debt collection robocalls to stop.
+A lawyer, like a debt collection lawyer, can help you decide whether filing a lawsuit is the next step in getting these debt collection robocalls to stop.
 An attorney can offer advice on other actions to try first, before acting on a lawsuit.
 However, sometimes it takes a debt collector receiving notice of a lawsuit to stop sending robocalls to a consumer who owes them money.
 A consumer may be awarded financial restitution for the annoyance as well, permitted they are able to bring forward evidence including the debt collector’s phone numbers and voicemails.